SiliconLabs/peripheral_examples/series2/gpio/gpio_em4_wakeup/readme.txt

 This project uses GPIO to wake the device from EM4 mode and thus trigger a reset.
 Under non-EM4 reset, the device will enter EM4.
 Pressing PB0 (on EFR32xG21)/
-PB1 (on EFR32xG22 and EFR32xG23) will wake the device from EM4 and cause
+PB1 (on EFR32xG22, EFR32xG23, and EFR32xG24) will wake the device from EM4 and
-the LEDs on the STK/Radio board to toggle indefinitely.
-PB0 on EFR32xG22 and EFR32xG23 is used as an "escape hatch".
+cause the LEDs on the STK/Radio board to toggle indefinitely.
+PB0 on EFR32xG22, EFR32xG23, and EFR32xG24 is used as an "escape hatch".
 This is a way to pause the device so that a debugger can connect in order to erase flash, among other things.
-Before proceeding with this example, make sure PB0 is not pressed.
+Before proceeding with this example, make sure PB0 is NOT pressed.

 Note for EFR32xG21 devices, clock enabling is not required.